Introduction goes here

 4

-Letters of general attorney in England for one year for Thomas de Ardern, kt, who is setting out to Aquitaine by the king's licence, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating Henry de Tymmor, clerk, and Henry de Stonydelph Stanydelf alternately.
+Letters of general attorney in England for one year for Thomas de Ardern, kt , who is going to Aquitaine by the king's licence, to stay there in the company of Edward, prince of Aquitaine and Wales , nominating Henry de Tymmor, clerk , and Stanydelf Henry de Stonydelph alternately.
+1

 Richard de Stafford received the attorneys by writ.